Enumeration of $S$-omino towers and row-convex $k$-omino towers: Introduction

+In this paper we drop the restriction that blocks cannot be placed directly on top of another and call the structures \textit{unrestricted} towers.
+In Corollary~\ref{domino:4^n} we show that the number of unrestricted domino towers is $4^{n-1}$.
+See Figures~\ref{fig:domino:dominoTowerRestricted} and~\ref{fig:domino:dominoTowerUnrestricted} for examples of restricted and unrestricted domino towers.

-In 2016, Brown generalised the problem to unrestricted towers made up of rectangles of width~$k$, which she called $k$-omino towers.
-She also introduced a variable $b \ge 1$ for the number of blocks in the bottom row.
-The answer then turns out to be: $\binom{kn-1}{n-b}$, see \cite{1608.01563}.
-Summing over all $b$ then yields the total number of towers, which can be expressed using the Gauss hypergeometric function~$\,_2F_1$, where
+In 2016, Brown generalized the problem to unrestricted towers made up of rectangles of width~$k$, which she called $k$-omino towers \cite{1608.01563}.
+She also introduced a variable~$b \ge 1$ for the number of blocks in the bottom row.
+The number of $k$-omino towers is $\binom{kn-1}{n-b}$.